Visiting Tocqueville Fellow - Daniel Mark

 Carolyn Ebner - Senior, Program of Liberal Studies, Theology, Constitutional Studies

-Carolyn Ebner is a senior from Plymouth, NH majoring in the Program of Liberal Studies and minoring in Theology and Constitutional Studies.
+Carolyn Ebner is a senior from Plymouth, NH majoring in the Program of Liberal Studies and minoring in Theology.
 She is, a clarinet player in the marching band, a Sorin Fellow with the Center for Ethics and Culture, a former president of Students for Child-Oriented Policy (SCOP), and an RA in Lyons Hall.

 Jack Ferguson - Sophomore, Program of Liberal Studies, Constitutional Studies, Italian